 Second, a design has to be good or simple to use for the doctor.
 For patients, its little cost for them to use a new app, but for the provider, there is an intrinsic cost of adopting the new technology into their workflow or health system.

 The staff in charge of bringing this new technology to the company must justify the revenue, productivity and benefits of it.
 In other words, a good design is essential and will increase the productivity of medical staff.

 By satisfying both parties, it is possible to make a digital health application which will be used years after years.

 What is the telemedicine blueprint for Japan to solve its medical problems?

 There are many countries where medical systems are underdeveloped around the world, but Japan is in a very blessed environment compared to these countries.
 For example, in the Philippines about half of the population dies without seeing a doctor who has a doctor’s license.
 Its land pattern with many isolated islands is one cause, and telemedicine can improve this situation.

 So, If we focus on the educating doctors, human resources and medical staff to use digital health, medical care is expected to progress.

-The medical system needs to distribute its care system with more visiting care or home care models to reduce strain on hospitals.
-By using telemedicine software with good design, it will be more cost effective to monitor its ageing population and provide better healthcare access for them.
+The medical system needs to distribute its care system using more visiting care or home care models to reduce strain on hospitals.
+By using telemedicine software with good design, it will be more cost effective to monitor its aging population and provide better healthcare access for all.